Pony Express Trail 50 and 100 Mile Endurance Run

 Course

-The 2010 course for both races will start at Lookout Pass west of Faust, UT.
-The 100-mile race will go out 58.5 miles to Fish Springs National Wildlife Refuge and then head back, finishing at Simpson Springs.
+The course for both races will start at Lookout Campground west of Faust, UT.
+The 100-mile race will go out 58.2 miles to Fish Springs National Wildlife Refuge and then head back, finishing at Simpson Springs (16 miles west of the start).

 Wild horses